 | Xiaomi | Settings > Connection & sharing > Portable hotspot | Portable hotspot |

-Key tip: when sharing via hotspot, make sure data roaming is activated on the eSIM line (not your Spanish SIM) to avoid accidentally incurring roaming charges from your home operator.
+Key tip: When sharing via hotspot, make sure data roaming is activated on the eSIM line (not on your domestic SIM) to avoid accidentally incurring high roaming charges from your home carrier.

-If you're going to share a single plan via hotspot, you need to add up the consumption of all devices.
+If you're sharing a single plan via hotspot, you need to add up the consumption of all devices.
 A single traveler uses 1-1.5 GB per day; with three or four people drawing from the same plan, consumption multiplies.
-This table guides you in calculating the shared plan:
+This table will guide you in calculating the shared plan:

 |---|---|---|---|